jerrybendy/vue-touch-events/README.md

     This is a global config, and you can use `v-touch-class` directive to overwrite this setting in a single component.

 * `tapTolerance` default `10`.
 The tolerance to ensure whether the tap event effective or not.

+    This is a global config, and you can use `v-tap-tolerance` directive to overwrite this setting in a single component.

 * `touchHoldTolerance` default `400` in millisecond.
 The timeout for a `touchhold` event.
 * `swipeTolerance` default `30`.
 The tolerance to ensure whether the swipe event effective or not.
 * `longTapTimeInterval` default `400` in millisecond.
 The minimum time interval to detect whether long tap event effective or not.